 Then, for an extra treat, travel to Crystal Mountain in Thompsonville, 40 minutes south of us in Benzie County, to wander the fascinating Michigan Legacy Art Park.
-The newly established venue offers a unique experience of art, nature and history.
+The venue offers a unique experience of art, nature and history.
 Over 35 major works of art by Michigan artists line trails that loop through a serene densely wooded forest.
 Give it a try.

 Wining & Dining

 Start your journey with a coffee or latte from Leelanau Coffee Roasters to take on the road or around the block.
-Then see the Leelanau Peninsula while you assemble your picnic from such stops the Riverfront Deli (the cherry chicken salad sandwiches are the best) right here in Glen Arbor, Stone House Bread or Carlson’s smoked fish in Leland, the Leelanau Cheese Company at Black Star Farms in Suttons Bay, or the special cherry-pecan sausage at Pleva’s Meat Market in Cedar.
+Then see the Leelanau Peninsula while you assemble your picnic from such stops as the Riverfront Deli (the cherry chicken salad sandwiches are the best) in Glen Arbor, Stone House Bread or Carlson’s smoked fish in Leland, the Leelanau Cheese Company at Black Star Farms in Suttons Bay, or the special cherry-pecan sausage at Pleva’s Meat Market in Cedar.